hbowie/urlunion/docs/index.md

 URL Union also incorporates or adapts the following open source software libraries.

-* BrowserLauncher2 &#8212; Copyright 2004 - 2007 Markus Gebhard, Jeff Chapman, used under the terms of the [GNU General Public License][gnu].

 * JExcelAPI &#8212; Copyright 2002 Andrew Khan, used under the terms of the [GNU General Public License][gnu].

 <h2 id="installation">Installation</h2>